 At full extension, the narrow grip allows a great squeeze in the inner pecs.
 However, it’s important to note that there is no way to divide the pectoralis major in terms of inner or outer because it simply starts inner and ends outer.
 In general, choosing a narrower grip will shift the emphasis from the larger muscles of the torse to the smaller muscles in the arms, which makes it great for stimulating maximum triceps growth.

-A study from 2005 has shown that a narrower grip leads to a greater lower pec activation than the regular grip.
+A study has shown that a narrower grip leads to a greater lower pec activation than the regular grip.
 In conclusion, the narrow-grip bench press works best for strengthening the upper arms while producing less strain on the shoulders than other grip variations.

-In comparison, the wider grip bench press will push the body to involve more muscles in the exercise, which translates to a greater engagement of major muscles such as the pectoralis major.
+In comparison, the wide grip bench press will push the body to involve more muscles in the exercise, which translates to a greater engagement of major muscles such as the pectoralis major.
 One study has found that the wide grip bench press causes a greater hypertrophy in all major muscles compared to the narrow grip.

 A similar study comparing the effects of different grip widths on the bench press found that the clavicular and sternocostal heads are best targeted by using a wide grip.
 Since this grip shortens the range of motion, it enables you to get deeper with the bar for the same amount of shoulder rotation, which ultimately allows for more weight to be lifted.
 From all of this, it can be easily concluded that the wide grip stimulates the most growth and it’s highly recommended for building greater overall thickness in the pectoral area.

-The downside of the wide grip
+The downside of the wide grip bench press

 However, a recent review of existing literature on the subject, published in the Strength and Conditioning Journal, found that the amount of torque in the shoulders when performing a wide-grip bench press is 1.5 times greater than when performing a narrow-grip one, which means that the wide grip comes with a bigger potential for shoulder injury – more specifically, it will increase your vulnerability to anterior shoulder instability, pectoral rupture or atraumatic osteolysis of the distal clavicle, all of which are painful and serious conditions.